FRANÇAIS

 Assessing hydroclimatic impacts of climate change in snowy catchments using a physically based hydrological model

-Talbot, Frédéric, Sylvain, Jean-Daniel, Drolet, Guillaume, Poulin, Annie, Martel, Jean-Luc et Arsenault, Richard.
+Talbot, Frédéric, Sylvain, Jean-Daniel, Drolet, Guillaume, Poulin, Annie, Martel, Jean-Luc and Arsenault, Richard.
 2025. « Assessing hydroclimatic impacts of climate change in snowy catchments using a physically based hydrological model ».
 Journal of Hydrology: Regional Studies, vol. 59.

 [thumbnail of Poulin-A-2025-31021.pdf]